bdaiinstitute/spot_ros2/README.md

 If `spot_msgs` fails to build because it cannot locate numpy, [this issue](https://github.com/bdaiinstitute/spot_ros2/issues/96) has some solutions to this problem.

 ### Anaconda
-`spot_ros2` does not currently support a conda install, but it is possible to run the driver in a conda environment with a little extra work.
-[This issue](https://github.com/bdaiinstitute/spot_ros2/issues/330) covers some of the additional installs needed to run the driver in a conda environment.
+`spot_ros2` does not currently support a conda install, but it is possible to run the driver in a conda environment with a little extra work -- [this issue](https://github.com/bdaiinstitute/spot_ros2/issues/330) covers some of the additional installs needed for this.

 ## License

 MIT license - parts of the code developed specifically for ROS 2.
-BSD3 license - parts of the code derived from the Clearpath Robotics ROS1 driver.
+BSD3 license - parts of the code derived from the Clearpath Robotics ROS 1 driver.

 ## Contributing
 To contribute, install `pre-commit` via pip, run `pre-commit install` and then run `pre-commit run --all-files` to